 In this article we will explain what is taken into account to measure indoor air quality in a sports center, why it is important and how it is measured.

-5 reasons why it is important to measure air quality in gyms
+5 reasons why it is important to measure air quality in fitness centers

 To ensure indoor air quality, it must be monitored.
 This directly influences sports performance together with thermal comfort and both variables, in addition to influencing sports practice, determine whether a gym has minimum conditions of environmental comfort.